Miharu Takizakura

 Photo by Timon.

-Along the way, you'll find the usual stalls set up at the cherry blossom festival.
-Among
+Along the way, you'll find the usual stalls that line the path during the cherry blossom festival.

-them, the direct store of Ohataya, the manufacturer of Miharu triangular fried tofu, and the direct store of Kanoya, famous for its yubeshi, are always bustling with tourists.
+In particular, the direct sales store of "Ohata-ya," the manufacturer of Miharu triangular fried tofu, and the direct sales store of Kanno-ya, famous for its yubeshi (a type of mochi), were always bustling with tourists.

 Photo by Timon.